How did you find out about Cardboard Citizens?

 There’s a lot of reasons actually.
 I believe that if you join Cardboard Citizens it’s like a family here, like over these six months that I’ve been part of Cardboard Citizens I’ve sort of developed a family and it’s a nice area, it’s a safe space, if you need to talk you can talk and yeah… it’s really fun too, you do a lot of acting stuff, it’s good.

-What has been your favourite moment with Cardboard Citizens so far?
+What has been your favourite moment with Citz so far?

 Ohhh there’s… it’s difficult, it’s difficult to choose because there’s, there’s so much, there’s so many good moments.
 I mean… I think it’s gotta be one of the ACT NOW sessions, I don’t know which one, but I like maybe when we had to play with like completely different characters cause it felt kinda out of body and there was a lot of laughter and like it was an open, free space, no judgement and, like, it felt so good.